Metabiota/metabiota-epidemic-data/README.md

 **You may not use this data for commercial purposes.
 If there is a need for commercial use of the data, please contact Metabiota at info@metabiota.com to obtain a commercial use license.**

+**FOR FUTURE ACCESS TO THE 2019-nCov DATA PLEASE USE https://data.humdata.org/dataset/2019-novel-coronavirus-cases** **DATA IS NOT BEING UPDATED SINCE 2020-04-02 BECAUSE OF GITHUB FILE SIZE LIMITS**

 ## Contents

 `incidence/ncov/data_ncov2019.csv` contains spatiotemporal data from multiple sources pertaining to the outbreak of 2019-nCoV